solana-developers/solana-cookbook/docs/integrations/orao-vrf.md

 ## Basic usage scenario

 1. Create a new randomness request.
-    *   This operation requires a unique _seed_ to be given by a client.
+    *   This operation requires a unique _seed_ to be given by the client.
         This seed is used for randomness verification.
 2. Use generated randomness as soon as request is fulfilled.
     *   Oracle will fulfill new requests as soon as possible, this procedure includes the verification step, so no unverified randomness should appear on-chain.
 3. (Optional) Verify generated randomness off-chain.
-    *   You are able to verify generated randomness against the effective list of fulfillment authorities (it's a part of publicly available VRF configuration).
+    *   You are able to [`verify generated randomness`](https://github.com/orao-network/solana-vrf/blob/6cc9a80ec280b96a97321b8bfe2904a6e432c38e/rust/examples/off-chain/src/main.rs#L48) against the effective list of fulfillment authorities (it's a part of publicly available VRF configuration).
 There are helpers for this in SDKs.